LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 **Resolution:**

--     Reinstall Python in the Server
+-     Reinstall Python in the Server, using the BASH commands to install PYTHON pacakage(s)

 ****Successful Build:****